 Although people most often associate MP4 with audio and video, because it is a container, it actually can hold other types of data, too.
 For instance, it can hold images and subtitles.
 Other file extensions, such as .M4v, .3gp, .M4R and .AAC also are associated with MP4 along with .mp4, .m4A and .m4p.

 MP4 is a more specified version of a general-purpose ISO media format based MPEG-4 Part 12 file format.
 MPEG-4 Part 12 is based on Apple’s QuickTime audio/video file format.
 MPEG was developed in the year 1998 by Motion Picture Expert Group (MPEG), which is also credited with having set the standards for video and audio data encoding.

 The purpose of developing an MP4 file format was to introduce a video and audio file container that could hold low data audio and video files used on the Internet for streaming.
 When MP4 file format was introduced, the World Wide Web was gaining popularity, and an audio/video format consuming low bandwidth was required.

 There are two different mp4 formats.
 The first, mp41, was released in 2001 as the ISO/IEC 14496:-1:2001 standard.
 The second MPEG 4 video format version, mp42, also known as MPEG-4 Part 14, was released in 2003 as the ISO/IEC 14496-14:2003 standard.

-The compression algorithm for MP4 file format is somewhat similar to MP3 compression algorithm, but MP4 compression is lossless and audio or video quality of the actual file is not decreased.
+The compression algorithm for an MP4 file format is somewhat similar to the MP3 compression algorithm, but MP4 compression is lossless and audio or video quality of the actual file is not decreased.

 Probably the two most popular programs for playing MP4 are QuickTime and Windows Media Player.
 But many other applications, such as VLC, support MP4, as well.
 Which you use usually comes down to the application’s ability to support other additional formats and features you use frequently.